tkubica12/azure-workshops/d-aca-sessions/README.md

 Run the code plot.py that demonstrate plotting and file output.png.

 Now let's try with Azure OpenAI to create code that will be executed in ACA session.
-Note you can use any model including open source orunning locally.
+Note you can use any model including open source running locally.

 Export connection details - see .env.sample file